 This recipe for maple caramel corn with a shot of whiskey, plenty of pecans, and a sprinkling of salt is just what your movie night ordered.
+You can substitute 2 teaspoons vanilla extract for the whiskey, if preferred.

 Every morning over breakfast Magnus asks me if it’s a school day.
 His sweet voice calls to me from the kitchen table even as I move to pack lunch boxes.